 Temple builders did unbelievably magnificent and sophisticated work – leaving columns and other structural elements at exact distances and proportions and carving some of the most beautiful ancient sculptures of the world in situ.
 Hundreds of sculptures.

 Karla Caves represent the highest achievement of Indian rock-cut architecture of the time and are one of the earliest examples of ornate and richly decorated rock-cut temples in India.
 In splendour these caves can be compared to Ajanta and Ellora but are much less popular – thus visit here is pleasant due to less crowds.

 Part of the caves is accessible by climbing 350 steps cut in the rock at the time when temples were built – tourists often are without breath after this hefty climb.
-Construction workers moved here not only themselves but many tons of stones – doing it carefully, without damaging the exquisite carvings and levelled surfaces.
+Construction workers moved here not only themselves but many tons of stones – doing it carefully, without damaging the exquisite carvings and leveled surfaces.

 According to their use Indian Buddhist cave temples can be divided in chaityas – sanctuaries and viharas – a kind of monasteries.
 Chaityas – halls used for congregational worship, had more exquisite architecture.
-Viharas often were lavishly adorned as well, they contained austere cells cut into walls of central hall – here lived monks.
+Viharas often were lavishly adorned as well, they contained austere cells cut into walls of the central hall – here lived monks.

 Sculptures of Karla mark new tendencies in Indian art – more plasticity, figures are approximately 60% free of the wall behind them.
-Sculptures are refined, with folds of clothing, earrings etc.
+Sculptures are refined, with folds of clothing, earrings, etc.

 Most magnificent chaitya